LOTOS Conference Call - 15.12.2016 - Strategy 2017 - 2022

 - execution of investment projects worth a total of PLN 9.4bn over six years,

-- securing 2P (proved and probable) oil and gas reserves of no less than 60 million boe,
+- gaining access to 2P oil and gas reserves of 60 million boe or more,

 - expansion of the LOTOS retail chain to comprise 550 service stations,